Ellinaut/elliRPC-Specification/README.md

 ### Response

-The response depends on the procedure definition, which defines the responded properties over the schema for the response, and the requested `contentType`.

-Empty responses are possible, if response is defined as `null` in the procedure definition.
+The `execute procedure` endpoint MUST respond as defined in the procedure definition.
+The response MUST be formatted as `json` and the content type header `application/json` MUST be used.

+The endpoint MUST respond with a valid http status code, depending on success or error of the procedure execution.
+All official http status codes are allowed.

+The response body MUST be a valid json object as defined in the procedure definition.
+It MUST be empty, if the procedure definition does define a response as `null`.

 The response MUST only contain the properties defined by response schema.

-The response MUST be formatted with the requested `contentType` and MUST contain a correct `Content-Type` header.
+The client MUST ignore any additional property.
+The client MAY validate all properties and MUST throw an error, if any property is missing or does not match the defined property type.

-The response MAY contain additional headers for example for caching, which is not part of this specification.
+The response MAY contain additional headers for example for caching, which is not parts of this specification.
 Unknown headers MUST be ignored by clients.

-## Endpoint: Execute Procedures (Bulk)
+## Endpoint: Bulk

-TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO
+The `bulk` endpoint SHOULD be used if several procedures are to be executed directly one after the other, but without dependencies among each other.
+Using the bulk request can improve performance by reducing unnecessary http requests.

+The url path for this endpoint MUST be `/elliRPC/bulk`.

 ### Request

+The `bulk` endpoint MUST be called with http method `POST`.
+The request body MUST be formatted as JSON, where all procedure execution requests are listed under the key `procedures`.

+Since there must be no dependencies between the procedures in this request, the order of execution on the server is not relevant and may differ from the order of the list.
+Likewise, the server could execute several of the procedures at the same time.

+If the requested content type header does not match `application/json`, the server MUST respond with http status `415 Unsupported Media Type`.

+Each procedure execution request MUST contain the keys `package`, `procedure`, `pagination`, `sorting` and `data`.
+`pagination`, `sorting` and `data` MUST be `null`, if they are defined as `null` in the procedure request definition.
+However, if defined `pagination` MAY be `null` if not used or MUST be a json object matching the defined pagination schema. `Sorting` MAY be `null` if not used or MUST be a valid sorting option (string). `data` MUST be a valid json object matching the defined request schema.

 ```
-POST /elliRPC/@procedures/executeBulk.json
+POST /elliRPC/bulk
 Content-Type: application/json

 {